Your reputation is everything. That fact is nothing new.

 You have a high number of negative reviews

 If you’re working with a high number of negative reviews, your best bet is to solicit reviews from your customers to generate additional positive reviews.

 If you’re not already doing so, it’s also important to address negative reviews as quickly as possible, and as efficiently as possible.
 Quickly acknowledge your customer’s concerns or complaints, let them know you’re there to help, and provide them a means to contact you in private, via email or phone.

 While all of these customers may not come back to change their review later, your response at least tells potential customers that customer feedback matters to you, and you always work to address those issues.
 Leaving negative reviews with no responses makes it look like you simply don’t care.
 Even if that’s not the case, potential customers won’t typically give you the benefit of the doubt with so many options available to them.

 Not only do negative reviews need to be addressed, but additional positive reviews can help create a greater balance.
 A reputation monitoring service, like the one offered by V Digital Services, can help encourage a higher volume of positive reviews through review solicitation.
-The use of a gated landing page can also help ensure that a customer’s negative feedback is delivered straight to your inbox, as opposed to your Google My Business page, or your Facebook page.
+The use of a gated landing page can also help ensure that a customer’s negative feedback is delivered straight to your inbox, as opposed to your Google Business Profile page, or your Facebook page.